Warrior Care Network

 Participants and their families receive first-class treatment tailored specifically to their needs and individualized care to support their unique journey.
 All treatment and accommodations are provided at no cost and financial assistance is also offered to help cover everyday expenses like groceries, utilities, and housing.

 Warrior Care Network Success Stories

 Hear from our warriors and their family members about what brought them to Warrior Care Network and their journey to healing.

-This two- to three-week intensive outpatient program uses evidenced-based clinical treatments and complementary wellness and health services to fast-track the journey to better mental and brain health.
+This two-week intensive outpatient program uses evidenced-based clinical treatments and complementary wellness and health services to fast-track the journey to better mental and brain health.
 Studies show that participants completing the program experience a significant improvement in PTSD and depression symptoms.
 Warriors receive, on average, more than 50 direct PTSD treatment hours, in addition to complementary alternative therapies, including:

 - Comprehensive medical review and evaluation